ltrgoddard/thesis/bibl.markdown

 ---, 'Working Notes on British Prehistory, or Archaeological Guesswork One', in *Certain Prose*, 1:14 (supplement) [234--47], pp. 47--73

-Rindler, W., 'Visual Horizons in World Models', *Monthly Notices of the Royal Astronomical Society*, 6 (1956), pp. 662--77

 'Roll Call', in *Certain Prose*, 1:15 [266], pp. 78--79

 Roosa, Robert V., 'Judging the New Liquidity Plan', *The Banker*, 117.499 (September 1967), p.
 756